The Music Studios' Teachers

 Ms. Kristy ManPIANO TEACHER, PIANO PERFORMANCE PROGRAMME

-With a gentle demeanor and lyrical singing voice, children warm up to her almost instantly.
-A proud mother of two, she understands the precious individuality that each child brings to the world and is therefore able to recognize the talent in each child and plan her lesson accordingly.
+Ms Kristy is the co-founder and director of Nimbletunes Pte Ltd, a music education company specialising in providing early childhood music curriculum to preschools and kindergartens in Singapore.
+She is also a choir conductor and choir accompanist working with various primary school choirs in Singapore.
+A proud mother of two teenagers, she understands the precious individuality that each child brings to the world and is therefore able to recognize the talent in each child and plan her lessons accordingly.
 She has never given up on any one of her students, and her persistence has opened many hearts. |

 Ms. Low Zhi MinPIANO TEACHER, PIANO PERFORMANCE PROGRAMME